zio/zio-kafka/docs/sharing-consumer.md

 Consumer sharing is only possible when using the same type of `Subscription`: `Topics`, `Pattern` or `Manual`.
 Mixing different types will result in a failed stream.
 Note that every `Topic` subscription can also be written as a `Pattern` subscription, so if you want to mix `Topic` and `Pattern` subscriptions, you can just use `Pattern`.

 If your subscriptions overlap, eg `Subscription.topics("topic1", "topic2")` and `Subscription.topics("topic2", "topic3")`, which stream will get the partitions of `topic2` is not deterministic.

+Note that upon starting or ending subscriptions, Kafka will also reassign all partitions of the other subscriptions.
+Record fetching will resume from the last committed offset, so records may be processed duplicately.
+This is however no different than   is the case for regular rebalancing.
+To minimize this issue, commit frequently.